-improving relationships.

-reidifoliships.

-DOMAI N 4 -PROFESSION ALISM

-LEVELS OF PERFORMANCE

-ELEMENT Exceeds the Meets the Partially/Approachin g Does Not

-Standard Standard the Standard Meet the Standard

-COMPONENT 4b: PARTICIPATES IN A MORE

-E FFECTIVE INSTRUC TIONAL LEADER.

-3) Pursues professional growth for instructional leadership Did Not Observe □ Seeks out opportunities for personal professional development and learning and systematically applies new learning to his/her work. □ Engages in personal professional development and learning to enhance knowledge and skills. □ Participates to a limited extent in personal professional development and learning. □ Engages in no personal professional development and learning activities

-DOMAI N 4 -PROFESSION Alism

-LEVELS OF PERFORMANCE

-ELEMENT

-Exceeds the Standard Meets the Standard Partially/ Approaching the Standard Does Not Meet the Standard

-COMPONENT 4c: READS, CRITIQUES, INTERPRETS AND UTILIZES EDUCATIONAL RESEARCH

-4)Utilizes □ Demonstrates □ Demonstrates □ Critically reads, □ Does not educational analyzes, and reflects skill in reading limited skill in incorporate research on educational and interpreting reading and educational research.
-Evaluates educational interpreting research into research. the reliability and educational learning validity of research.
-Generalizes research with some experiences. □ Did Not Observe Translates research research to application to into authentic learning learning learning applications. applications. experiences.
-5) Supports use □ Works with □ Works with □ Takes a leadership □ Does not support of educational role in working with administration administration use of educational research administration and and/or staff to and/or staff to research by staff to support use of support use of support use of administration or educational research. educational educational staff.
-Incorporates research research. research in making into decision-making Incorporates instructional and process at both the research into program
+relationships.
+DOMAI N 4 -PROFESSION ALISM LEVELS OF PERFORMANCE ELEMENT Exceeds the Standard Meets the Standard Partially/Approachin the Standard g Does Not Meet the Standard COMPONENT 4b: PARTICIPATES IN I PROFESSIONAL LE A MORE 3) Pursues professional growth for instructional leadership Did Not Observe □ Seeks out □ Engages in personal professional development and learning to enhance knowledge and skills. □ Participates to a limited extent in personal professional development and learning. □ Engages in no personal professional development and learning activities DOMAIN 4 -PROFESSIONALISM DOMAI ERFORMANCE ELEMENT Exceeds the Standard Meets the Standard Partially/ Approaching the Standard Does Not Meet the Standard COMPONENT 4c: READS, CRITIQUES, INTERPRETS AND UTILIZES EDUCATIONAL RESEARCH 4)Utilizes educational research Did Not Observe □ Critically reads, analyzes, and reflects on educational research.
+Evaluates the reliability and validity of research.
+Translates research into authentic learning applications. □ Demonstrates skill in reading and interpreting educational research.
+Generalizes research to learning applications. □ Demonstrates limited skill in reading and interpreting educational research with some application to learning experiences. □ Does not incorporate educational research into learning experiences.
+5) Supports use of educational research □ Takes a leadership role in working with administration and staff to support use of educational research.
+Incorporates research into decision-making □ Works with administration and/or staff to support use of educational research.
+Incorporates □ Works with administration and/or staff to support use of educational research in making instructional and □ Does not support use of educational research by administration or staff.